nichosta/websocket-chat/README.md

 # websocket-chat

-A WebSocket chat server.
-Experiment by Nicholas Costa.

-Ayy what is security I put stuff in da window with innerHTML

-So anyway to actually run the thing download it and run in your terminal node test.js
-And then open index.html
-By thw way if you want to chat with your friends find the part in client.js that says "ws://127.0.0.1:42069"
+Sample experiment showing how WebSockets can be used to create a simple chat room.

+## How to use

+### To host server
+1. Clone or download code to your computer.
+Extract if necessary.
+2. `cd` into folder.
+3. Run `node test.js`.

+### To view chatroom
-And have them change the ip there to the ip of the computer test.js is running on.
+1. In line 1 of `client.js`, change `127.0.0.1` to the IP of the computer the server is being hosted on.
-Then just type stuff in one box and it comes out into their computer hopefully
+2. Open `index.html`.
+3. Do stuff.